openebs-archive/openebs-docs/docs/ndm.md

 <br>

 NDM is deployed as a daemonset during installation of OpenEBS.
 NDM daemonset discovers the disks on each node and creates a custom resource called Block Device or BD.
-This `blockdevice` CR is newly implemented in 1.0.0 release of OpenEBS and the old `disk` CR will be deprecated in the future releases.

-Using `disk` CRs in SPC configuration spec will continue to work as NDM is backward compatible.

 ## Privileged access

 NDM daemon runs in containers and has to access the underlying storage devices and run in Privileged mode.
-NDM requires privileged mode because it requires access to /dev and /sys directories for monitoring the attached devices and also to fetch the details of the attached device using various probes.
-NDM is responsible for the discovery of block devices and filtering out devices that should not be used by OpenEBS; for example the disk that has OS filesystem.
-Earlier, to detect the OS disk, the NDM pod by default mounted the `/proc/1/mounts` file, which is restricted on nodes that have SELinux=on.
-This is now fixed by mounting the `/proc` directory of the host inside the container and then loading the mount file.
+NDM requires privileged mode because it requires access to /dev, /proc and /sys directories for monitoring the attached devices and also to fetch the details of the attached device using various probes.
+NDM is responsible for the discovery of block devices and filtering out devices that should not be used by OpenEBS; for example, detecting the disk that has OS filesystem.
+NDM pod by default mounts the `/proc` directory of the host inside the container and then load the `/proc/1/mounts` file to find the disk used by OS.

-So at a high level, to allow OpenEBS to run in privileged mode in selinux=on nodes, the cluster should be configured to grant privileged access to OpenEBS service account.
+To allow OpenEBS to run in privileged mode in `selinux=on` nodes, the cluster should be configured to grant privileged access to OpenEBS service account.